Ryan Vogelsong: 2013

 Vogelsong began 2013 as the #5 starter in the Giants rotation.
 His season didn't start out well, where in his first 9 starts, he went 2–4 with a 7.19 ERA and 1 quality start.
 In a start on May 20 against the Nationals, he was pitching 5 shutout innings when he came to bat against Craig Stammen, who hit him on the hand with a fastball, fracturing two bones and dislocating a joint.
 Vogelsong missed almost 12 weeks before returning on August 9.
 He had a strong final two months, lowering his ERA by 1.46.
 In 19 starts in 2013, Vogelsong went 4–6 with a 5.73 ERA, striking out 67 in 103.2 innings.

 On November 4, Vogelsong had his $6.5 million club option declined, and instead was paid a $300,000 buyout.
 However, the Giants remained interested in negotiating a less-expensive deal with him.
 Vogelsong agreed to a 1-year, $5 million contract on November 29, 2013, pending the completion of a physical examination.
 The deal was officially completed on December 4, 2013.

-2014 (World Series)
+2014

 Vogelsong made a career-high 32 starts in 2014, finishing the season 8–13 with a 4.00 ERA, striking out 151 in 184.2 innings.
 During the postseason, Vogelsong started three games, and although he received three no decisions, the Giants went on to win each game.
 Vogelsong won his second World Series ring as the Giants defeated the Kansas City Royals four games to three.